glance-/bootstrap-docker-builds/README.md

 # The only supported value is pypi.sunet.se that uploads *.egg and *.tar.gz from ./dist
 # Will check that builder python is used
 publish_over_ssh: null

-# Set to true if workspace should be removed before build
-clean_workspace: false
+# Settings for builder docker
+# Name that built docker image should have
+docker_name: sunet/name_of_repo
+# Set docker context directory if different from repo root
+docker_context_dir: null
 # Use managed script in the list where applicable
 managed_scripts: []

 # Define extra jobs derived from this projects settings
 extra_jobs: []
 ```